 Assigned - includes amounts that are intended to be used for specific purposes that are neither considered restricted or committed and that such assignments are made before the report issuance date.
-City Council is the only one who has the authority to make assignments of fund balance for the City.
+City Council has designated that the assignment of funds may be performed by the Mayor or City Administrator.